Skip to main content

 DESCRIPTION

-• Deficiency of factor VIII (hemophilia A) or factor IX (hemophilia B) coagulation proteins leading to bleeding tendencies in affected individuals.
-The majority of cases are due to inh...
+• Deficiency of factor VIII (hemophilia A) or factor IX (hemophilia B) coagulation proteins leads to bleeding tendencies in affected individuals.
+Although, the majority of cases are du...

 DIAGNOSIS